Part 1: Theoretical Fundamentals

 16. Giant high field magneto-resistance in semimetals

-- The first book to discuss the fundamentals and applications of spintronics of 2D materials such as graphene, topological insulators, and transition metal dichalcogenides
+- Discusses the fundamentals and applications of spintronics of 2D materials, such as graphene, topological insulators and transition metal dichalcogenides

-- An in-depth look at each materials system from material growth, device fabrication and characterization techniques
+- Includes an in-depth look at each materials system, from material growth, device fabrication and characterization techniques

-- Presents the latest key research on solutions to key challenges such as the factors that determine spin lifetime of 2D materials, spin-injection efficiency, the potential proximity effects, and much more
+- Presents the latest solutions on key challenges, such as the spin lifetime of 2D materials, spin-injection efficiency, the potential proximity effects, and much more

 Graduate students, academic and industrial researchers in the disciplines of materials science, spintronics, physics, and nanoscience